- Posted by admin

 Hot things get cold; that is the second law of thermodynamics you may remember from high school.
 You can slow down this entropy by insulating to block the flow of heat.
 Iron front doors — if they were only iron — would be excellent conductors of heat into and out of your home.

-Iron conducts heat very well, as note by the experts at Engineering Toolbox.
-The iron entry doors we manufacture with precision and care are iron, of course, but they are much more:
+Iron conducts heat very well.
+The iron entry doors we manufacture with precision and care are iron, of course, but they are also much more:

 - Fully insulated with polyurethane foam

 - Low-e, five-eighths-inch-thick, insulated glass